rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 There are three mains ways that you can use for moving around inside a network:

  - The route command in the msf prompt
- - The route command in the the Meterpreter prompt
+ - The route command in the Meterpreter prompt
  - The portfwd command

 ***Routing through msfconsole***